 Toilets: Yep, we had a bit of a problem.
 Why?
 Two reasons:

 First, anyone who has had a septic system (vs a sewer connected to a sewage plant) knows that there’s a startup period — it has to be “seeded” with bacteria and allow them to grow.
 That’s certainly true of ships, and for that purpose this is a new ship, starting the bacteria over from scratch.
-When at the dock in Belfast, the ship was connected to the municipal sewer system, so then we loaded up 125 new Residents and took off.
+When at the dock in Belfast, the ship was connected to the municipal sewer system, so then we loaded up 115ish new Residents and took off.

 All would have been just fine except for the second reason: the paperwork glitch that left us anchored 10 miles out of Belfast for three nights.
 The tanks filled up, and while the company perhaps “could have” discharged the tanks to sea once out far enough, they were unwilling to dump raw sewage, and I commend them for that.
-Instead, they paid for sewage trucks to offload our tanks in port at our first two stops while the systems’ bacteria grew to have proper treatment onboard.
+Instead, they paid for sewage trucks to offload our tanks in port at our first few stops while the systems’ bacteria grew to have proper treatment onboard.
 They took the expense hit without complaint because it’s the right thing to do.
 So I roll my eyes when the “gossip” is that we have “toilet problems” aboard.
 In a way, sure.
 But the reality is, there wouldn’t have been a problem if (again and again and again!) the regulatory sticklers just did their jobs on time so we wouldn’t get into binds.
 It’s the Residents who suffer from their bureaucratic delays, and really resent the problems they cause being blamed on the company, which really wants to do things the right way.

 Bottom Line: Everything continues to improve on a daily basis: many fewer hiccups, an executive chef who swings by tables a couple of times a week to ask us for suggestions, complaints, refinements, whatever.
 And the company continues to hire staff, including this week a new Resident Services Manager, who has many years in Cruise Hospitality, which I’m sure will help improve communications between Residents and the company and smooth out any operational problems from the Resident perspective.
 She is already ramping up, interacting with Residents, making it clear that improvement will continue and even accelerate.
-I don’t have any official numbers, but I expect our population to double over the next several weeks, just considering the number of new voices checking in on the internal online chats.
-I think there are over 150 residents onboard now, since leaving Belfast with around 125.

 What do you think of the ports so far and where are you most looking forward to visiting?